v-makoud/Azure-Industry-docs/azure-industry-docs/financial/risk-grid-banking-overview.md

 ### Data security considerations for risk grid computing

-While calculation data often does not include any Personally Identifiable Information (PII), most banks are still likely to conduct a security risk assessment before placing any workload in the cloud.
+While calculation data often does not include any Personally Identifiable Information (PII?WT.mc_id=gridbank-docs-dastarr), most banks are still likely to conduct a security risk assessment before placing any workload in the cloud.
 This assessment may require input from Microsoft and may result in security recommendations.

-A notable consideration for risk grid computing is to [run the batch processes within an Azure VNet](/azure/batch/batch-virtual-network).
+A notable consideration for risk grid computing is to [run the batch processes within an Azure VNet](/azure/batch/batch-virtual-network?WT.mc_id=gridbank-docs-dastarr).
 This allows pool compute nodes to communicate securely with other compute nodes, or with an on-premises network.
 Appropriate service accounts and Network Service Groups (NSG) should be created and used by the batch compute nodes.
-[Azure also has solutions](/azure/security/blueprints/financial-services-regulated-workloads) for data encryption in transit and at rest in Azure storage.
+[Azure also has solutions](/azure/security/blueprints/financial-services-regulated-workloads?WT.mc_id=gridbank-docs-dastarr) for data encryption in transit and at rest in Azure storage.

-Some areas to consider may be: Active Directory (AD) or non-AD joined compute nodes (for Windows Server nodes), [VM disk encryption](/azure/security/azure-security-disk-encryption), security of calculation input and output data at rest and in transit, Azure network configurations, permissions and more.
+Some areas to consider may be: Active Directory (AD) or non-AD joined compute nodes (for Windows Server nodes?WT.mc_id=gridbank-docs-dastarr), [VM disk encryption](/azure/security/azure-security-disk-encryption?WT.mc_id=gridbank-docs-dastarr), security of calculation input and output data at rest and in transit, Azure network configurations, permissions and more.
 Authentication may also be handled at the REST API level through a secret key.

 ## Getting Started